Contracting Framework

 The purpose of our contracting framework is to deliver value.
 Our approach is to secure a solid base of earnings and cash flow by maintaining a balanced contract portfolio that optimizes our realized price.

-- Once we capture demand, we decide how to best source material to satisfy that demand, planning our production in accordance with our contract portfolio and other available sources of supply.
+- Based on our portfolio of long-term contracts, we decide how to best source material to satisfy that demand, planning our production in accordance with our contract portfolio and other available sources of supply.
 We will not produce from our tier-one assets to sell into an oversupplied spot market.

 - We do not intend to build an inventory of excess uranium.
 Excess inventory serves to contribute to the sense that uranium is abundant and creates an overhang on the market, and it ties up working capital on our balance sheet.

-- Depending on the timing and volume of our production, purchase commitments, and our inventory volumes, this means we may be active buyers in the market in order to meet our annual delivery commitments.
-Historically, prior to the supply curtailments that we began in 2016, we have generally planned our annual delivery commitments to slightly exceed the annual supply we expect to come from our annual production and our purchase commitments and have therefore relied on the spot market to meet a small portion of our delivery commitments.
-In general, if we choose to purchase material to meet demand, we expect the cost of that material will be more than offset by the volume of commitments in our sales portfolio that are exposed to market prices at the time of delivery over the long-term
+- Depending on the timing and volume of our production, purchase commitments, and our inventory volumes, we may be active buyers in the market in order to meet our annual delivery commitments.
+Historically, prior to the tier one supply curtailments that we undertook from 2016-2022, we have generally planned our annual delivery commitments to slightly exceed the annual supply we expect to come from our annual production and our long-term purchase commitments and have therefore relied on the spot market to meet a small portion of our delivery commitments.
+In general, if we choose to purchase material to meet demand, we expect the cost of that material will be more than offset by the volume of commitments in our sales portfolio that are exposed to market prices at the time of delivery over the long-term.

 In addition to this framework, our contracting decisions always factor in who the customer is, our desire for regional diversification, the product form, and logistical factors.

-Ultimately, our goal is to protect and extend the value of our contract portfolio on terms that recognize the value of our assets and pricing mechanisms that provide adequate protection when prices go down and allow us to benefit when prices rise.
+Ultimately, our goal is to protect and extend the value of our contract portfolio on terms that recognize the value of our assets, including future development projects, and pricing mechanisms that provide adequate protection when prices go down and exposure to rising prices.
 We believe using this framework will allow us to create long-term value.
 Our focus will continue to be on ensuring we have the financial capacity to execute on our strategy and self-manage risk.

 Long-term contracting

-In general, we are active in the market, buying and selling uranium when it is beneficial for us and in support of our long-term contract portfolio.
+In general, we are active in the market when it is beneficial for us and in support of our long-term contract portfolio.
 We undertake activity in the spot and term markets prudently, looking at the prices and other business factors to decide whether it is appropriate to purchase or sell into the spot or term market.
 Not only is this activity a source of profit, but it also gives us insight into underlying market fundamentals.

-We deliver large volumes of uranium every year, therefore our net earnings and operating cash flows are affected by changes in the uranium price.
+We deliver the majority of our uranium under long-term contracts each year, some of which are tied to market-related pricing mechanisms quoted at time of delivery.
+Therefore, our net earnings and operating cash flows are generally affected by changes in the uranium price.
 Market prices are influenced by the fundamentals of supply and demand, market access and trade policy issues, geopolitical events, disruptions in planned supply and demand, and other market factors.

 The objectives of our contracting strategy are to:

-- optimize realized price while providing some certainty for our future earnings and cash flow
+- optimize realized price by balancing exposure to future market prices while providing some certainty for our future earnings and cash flow

 - focus on meeting the nuclear industry’s growing annual uncovered requirements with our tier-one production